PreMiD/Presences/.github/CONTRIBUTING.md

 4. If it is an update or patch, the screenshot **MUST** show the new additions working, **NOT** any old features from previous pull requests.
 5. The provided screenshots should be real, **NOT** edited.
 6. Any contributed code that gets merged to this repository will be licensed under the **Mozilla Public License 2.0**.
-7. Presences for free domains or hosts (e.g., .TK, [all free Freenom domains], .RF.GD, etc...) are **NOT** allowed at all, exceptions can be made if a proof is presented showing that they paid for the domain.
+7. Presences for free domains or hosts (e.g., .TK, [all free Freenom domains], .RF.GD, etc) are **NOT** allowed at all, exceptions can be made if a proof is presented showing that they paid for the domain.
 8. The `smallImageKey` and `smallImageText` fields are intended to provide additional/secondary context (such as "playing"/"paused" for video sites, "browsing" for regular sites, and other cases) not to promote Discord profiles or anything unrelated to PreMiD.
 9. The requirements for logos are 1:1 (Square) in 512px, thumbnails, however, should either be [wide promotional cards](https://i.imgur.com/3QfIc5v.jpg) or simply [screenshots](https://i.imgur.com/OAcBmwW.png) if the first is **NOT** available.
 10. Presences should at least have one tag.
 Tags must **NOT** include any spaces, slashes, single/double quotation marks, Unicode characters, and should always be lowercase.